agummadi1/Evaluating-Rule-based-XAI/README.md

 b.
 The values for y_axis for the sparsity (To generate Sparsity Graphs, you will need to copy-paste these values into the respective gen_sparsity code).

 c.
 Top features in importance order based on rules
-(To generate Descriptive Accuracy Graphs, rerun code using same number of samples but omitting top features each time and note the accuracy.
+<\n>(To generate Descriptive Accuracy Graphs, rerun code using same number of samples but omitting top features each time and note the accuracy.
 Enter these accuracies in the respective gen_desc_acc code)
-(For Stability metrics, run the programs 3x or more and note the obtained top k features in each run and compare the similarity.)
+<\n>(For Stability metrics, run the programs 3x or more and note the obtained top k features in each run and compare the similarity.)

 d.
 Time taken for execution (Efficiency)